SilvaSobol/Teaching_and_Learning_for_All/Teaching_Learning_for_all/README.md

 # Welcome to TutorNow application

-This is an application for users to exchange lessons on various subjects.
+It is an application particularly designed for users to exchange subjects on various subjects.
 Users can create private accounts and register for classes.

 Application consists of 5 pages:
 + HOME